aridjayarecipes/cutesrecipes.web.app/content/post/2459-steps-to-prepare-super-quick-homemade-detox-diet-onion-soup.md

 1. Cut the onion into appropriate-sized pieces.
 1. Combine the cut onion, water, and consommé soup stock in a pressure cooker and simmer for 5 minutes (after the pressure rises).
-1. It'll ultimately become creamy, like this.
+1. It&#39;ll ultimately become creamy, like this.
 1. Top with parsley to taste.
 1. Be sure to drink water as well.
 (It has a great effect.)
 Drinking 2 liters of water a day is very effective.
 I always have water with me at work and on the go.
 1. Bonus tip #1: If using a microwave, combine 1 onion, 1/2 tablespoon consommé soup stock, and 4 tablespoons of water to a heat-resistant dish and microwave for 3-5 minutes.
 Mix together and eat.
 1. Bonus tip #2: If using a regular pot, combine 1 onion, 1/2 tablespoon consommé soup stock, and 300 ml of water and simmer until creamy.
 Be careful not to burn it.
-1. To spice it up if you get tired of the same taste:  Lately, I've been making this in a regular pot (Step 7).
+1. To spice it up if you get tired of the same taste:  Lately, I&#39;ve been making this in a regular pot (Step 7).
 Add some corn in the end for a sweeter taste.
 1. Spice it up if you get tired of the same taste: This is the version I make most often.
 It has carrots and bacon.
-It's just as delicious as your average bowl of soup.
+It&#39;s just as delicious as your average bowl of soup.
 And for me, this is the most effective.